 Digital Object Identifier (DOI)

 Bennett, Charles R.; DiAngelo, Denis J.; and Kelly, Brian P., "Biomechanical Comparison Of Robotically Applied Pure Moment Ideal Follower Load And Novel Trunk Weight Loading Protocols On L4-L5 Cadaveric Segments During Flexion-Extension" (2015).
-Neurobiology.
+Translational Neuroscience.
 106.